nebaughman/Katapult/README.md

 - The `srv` project augments Javalin with some classes for REST API development and session management, provides database/DAO integration via Exposed framework, and supports HTTPS.

-- The `web` project includes a Vue-Cli app configuration, including Bootstrap and FontAwesome.

-In the web project, `yarn build` copies `dist` to the server's `resources/app`, where it is served as static content.
-(If this isn't desirable, you could serve the Vue app independently.)
+- The `web` project includes a Vue-Cli app configuration, including Bootstrap and FontAwesome. `yarn build` copies `dist` to the server's `resources/app`, where it is served as static content.

-> CORS headers are supported by Javalin, but not yet configured, so hosting the API on a different domain than the app may cause cross-origin resource errors.

 ### Deployment